BrutalCoding/shady.ai/README.md

 - [ ] Prototyping with voice synthesis and music generation.
 - [ ] Trying out WASM for Flutter web (experimental)

 *Stretch goal.
 7B is the size of the model, which might be too big for Android for a good user experience.
-Quantized models on smaller models tend to be completely broken.
+Quantized smaller models tend to be completely broken.
 There's lots of developments in the field of quantization, which I'm keeping an eye on.

 ## Tech Stack

 - [Flutter](https://flutter.dev/) - Frontend (in Dart)
 - [Serverpod](https://serverpod.dev/) - Backend (in Dart)
-- [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp) - Allows me to run one of BlinkDL's models on the CPU, fast intference.
+- [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp) - Allows me to run one of BlinkDL's models on the CPU, fast inference.
 - [Design System](https://m3.material.io/) - Design system made by Google for their own apps.
 I will use their Figma template and their theme builder generator (official Flutter support)
 - And many more...